³ÉÈË¿ìÊÖ

 Admission Preferences

-• Military veterans with an honorable discharge (must produce a DD214/DD256).
+• Military veterans with an honorable discharge.
+Requires a copy of a (DD214/DD256).

 • ³ÉÈË¿ìÊÖ students or alumni who meet the qualifications listed.

-• Ottawa Legacy (sibling, child, or grandchild of an Ottawa graduate) who meets the qualifications listed.
+• Ottawa Legacy: Legacy individuals are siblings, children, or grandchildren of an Ottawa graduate who meets the PA program requirements.

 • Backgrounds correspond to CASPA socioeconomic indicators.

-• Master's degree or higher in a health-related field.
+• Master's degree in a health-related field.
+Examples include Public Health, Anatomy, Healthcare Administration, Biomedical Sciences.

-• Community service in the United States for four (4) or more consecutive years.
+• Volunteer service in the United States for at least 4 (four) years.
+Must be after high school.

-• Community service in rural clinics, long-term care, or mental health facilities.
+• Volunteer service in rural clinics, long-term care, or mental health facilities.
+Must be after high school.

 The ³ÉÈË¿ìÊÖ PA Program seeks learners who are critical thinkers, dedicated to achieving excellence through service and professional performance, and who embody servant leadership.
 Ideal candidates demonstrate resilience, adaptability, and a strong commitment to embracing the program’s mission, vision, and values.